DerenB/DerenB/README.md

 ** Page still being updated **

-I'm a student at Eastern Michigan University taking undergraduate computer science classes to prepare for graduate school starting Windter 2022.
+I'm a student at Eastern Michigan University taking undergraduate computer science classes to prepare for graduate school starting Winter 2022.
 I previously graduated from EMU in 2016 with a BBA in Accounting.
 Since then I have been working in Accounting while learning programming .

 - 🔭 I’m currently working on C# and ASP.NET